uplink-systems/Terraform-Modules/modules/azuredevops/project/README.md

 If the default resources should or need to be used, they can only be managed if they are imported.
 The 'project' module provides explicit outputs to use as import sources.

-> Default repository: It is best practice not to use the default repository and therefore, it is not necessary to import this resource to Terraform state.
+*Default repository*: It is best practice not to use the default repository and therefore, it is not necessary to import this resource to Terraform state.
 Instead, it is recommended to disable the repository manually.
-> Default team: The <i>azuredevops_team</i> resource can only manage the team's name, description, administrators and members.
+*Default team*: The *azuredevops_team* resource can only manage the team's name, description, administrators and members.
 Name and description should not be changed for the defaul team.
-Administrators and members can be managed using <i>azuredevops_team_administrators</i> and <i>azuredevops_team_members</i> resources.
+Administrators and members can be managed using *azuredevops_team_administrators* and *azuredevops_team_members* resources.
 Therefore, it is not necessary to import the team to Terraform state.

 **Import: Team & Git Repository**